 The All Unreads accumulate while you’re away.
-Spending quality time away from the office is an essential for optimal performance, but you’re getting every conversation that occurs while you’re gone!
+Spending quality time away from the office is essential for optimal performance, but you’re getting every conversation that occurs while you’re gone!
 That can put you in a classic unhealthy and less productive state of stress, due to information overload when you return to your screen.
-But, not if you know how to manage all of the incoming.
+But, not if you know a Slack hack to manage all of the incoming Slack notifications.

 So, to access a more actionable list of unread items, open Slack’s “Activity” pane:

 - Click the @ button in the upper right corner of your screen.

 This displays all of your mentions and emoji reactions from other users to your posts.
 This is a collection of information that you would not otherwise see.

 After you’re finished replying to all of your direct messages, just:

 This clears out all unread messages.
 You lose all of the random conversations you don’t need, and you’ve quickly caught up on all of those that involved you.

 For a feeling of relief, click the “Mark All Messages Read” button at the bottom of your screen.

 Then, just leave Slack on the “All Unread” page, and carry on with your workday.

 When a new communication comes in, Slack will update and show how many messages you now have in your queue to read: